This post may contain affiliate links. Please read our disclosure policy.

 shredded potatoes in a skillet with salt, pepper, and cayenne

-Do you need to peel the potatoes before making hash browns?
+Should you soak potatoes before making hash browns?

 Serving Suggestions

-I love serving homemade hashbrowns with pancakes, eggs, and bacon (made in the oven or air fryer), or biscuits and sausage gravy.
-So good!
+They’re also delicious with eggs, bacon (made in the oven or air fryer), or biscuits and sausage gravy.

 Variations

-These hashbrowns have just the right amount of seasoning and the cayenne adds a hint of spice.
-If you want some other options, here are a few ideas:
+These hash browns have just the right amount of seasoning, and the cayenne adds a hint of warmth.
+Here are a few ways to change things up:

-• Spices: For a little spice without the heat, add some garlic powder, onion powder, or paprika to your potatoes.
+• Spices: For extra flavor without the heat, try garlic powder, onion powder, or smoked paprika.

-• Veggies: Chop up some bell peppers and onions and saute those for a few minutes before adding the potatoes to the pan.
-They won’t likely stick together as well, but they’ll be delicious.
+• Veggies: Sauté some diced bell peppers and onions for a few minutes before adding the potatoes.
+They may not hold together as well, but they’ll taste great.

-These crispy shredded potatoes are at their very best served freshly made.
-If you do happen to have leftovers, store them in an airtight container in the fridge for up to 3-4 days.
-Or store them in a resealable plastic freezer bag and pop them in the freezer for up to 4 months.
+These crispy shredded potatoes are best served fresh.
+If you have leftovers, store them in an airtight container in the fridge for up to 3-4 days.
+You can also freeze them in a resealable freezer bag for up to 4 months.

-Reheat in a 425℉ oven until warmed through and crispy, or pop them in the air fryer for a few minutes.
-You can microwave them, but they won’t retain their crispiness.
+To reheat, bake at 425°F until warmed through and crispy, or use an air fryer for a few minutes.
+You can microwave them in a pinch, but they won’t stay crispy.

 Recipe